Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 So what happens in those scenarios?
 In this case Varnish won't execute `vcl_fetch` because of course no request was ever made (how could Varnish make a request if it thinks the backend is unavailable), so instead Varnish jumps from `vcl_miss` (where the request to the backend would be initiated from) to `vcl_error`.

 This means in order to handle that very specific error scenario, we'd need to have similar code for checking the status code (and trying to serve stale, see later in this article for more information on that) within `vcl_error`.

+### UPDATE 2019.11.07

+Fastly's Fiddle tool now shows a compiler error that suggests 8xx-9xx are codes used internally by Fastly and that we should use the 6xx range instead.

+According to Fastly the 900 code is often a dangeous code to use in custom VCL.
+In 8xx territory, they have a special case attached to 801, which is used for redirects to TLS in the case of requests coming in on HTTP.
+So if you manually trigger an 801, weird stuff happens.

+6xx and 7xx are clean.
+600, 601 and 750 are by far the most popular codes used in customer configs apparently.
+In the standards range, we have a special case attached to 550, for some reason, lost in the mists of time, but otherwise errors in the standards range are interpreted as specified in the IETF spec

 <div id="4.1"></div>
 ## State Variables